|Rating:||8.5 / 10|

 These shoes maintain the gaiter hook and gaiter trap that works really well with the lycra style of gaiter including the Altra Trail Gaiters and Dirty Girl options.
 While this ‘gaiter trap’ system works well with the lycra gaiters, it’s not a great choice for heavy styles of gaiters.

->

-> Colour wise the Timps are relatively tame with the main colour in Australia being a darker blue although if purchasing from overseas you may pick up other options.
+Colour wise the Timps are relatively tame with the main colour in Australia being a darker blue although other colour options have now become available.

->

-> I need to say upfront that from my perspective this is without a doubt the most comfortable trail running shoe I have ever worn, hands down.
+I need to say upfront that from my perspective this is without a doubt the most comfortable trail running shoe I have ever worn, hands down.
 Based purely on the comfort of these shoes you would expect them to be my hiking shoe of choice but this is where the Timp 3.0 gets contradictory.

 The one and only negative of this shoe is durability.
 I have worn these shoes for around 500 km across natural trails and hard surfaces such as concrete and bitumen, and looking at them you wouldn’t know it.
 The upper is in very good condition, the sole of the shoes hardly has any wear and tear and they are still as grippy as they were the day they came out of the box.
 Where this model has let me down is that the rubber compound in the sole of the shoe has lost all cushioning which now means my feet feel tired and hard done-by.
 While a lighter weight hiker may get a longer life out of these shoes, from my perspective at best I’ll get about 700 km.
 For many hikers that may well be around a year or so but for me I’ll do that in around 3-4 months.
 As I’m writing this review I’m within two months of starting a thru hike on the 1200 km Heysen Trail and this shoe isn’t in the mix as I would need two pairs to get through the hike.